-The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Quran on the Crucifixion and Trinity
+The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Crucifixion and Trinity

 We have seen enough examples to demonstrate that some extra-biblical materials in the Quran ultimately derived from Judeo-Christian writings, whether commentaries or creative fictional works.
 There are other examples one may cite, such as how a raven taught Cain to bury his murdered brother, Jesus talking as an infant, Joseph’s torn tunic (establishing his innocence with Potiphar’s wife), and Jinn being created from fire.
 These all derived from Jewish exegetical works.
 These observations undermine certain critical Islamic beliefs.